pestilens0/ansible-grafana/README.md

 ansible-playbook playbooks/prometheus.yml ### Prometheus only (tags: prometheus, datasource) ansible-playbook playbooks/node_exporter.yml ### Node Exporter only
 ```
-Before executing the playbooks, make sure the hosts file corresponds to your current network configuration. <br />
+Before executing the playbooks, make sure the hosts file corresponds to your current network configuration.
+Also make sure that your RSA key has been distributed to target VMs as an authorized_key and you can ssh from Ansible host to target nodes. <br />
 Also community.grafana Ansible module is needed for user and datasouce creation, it can be installed like so:
 ```
 ansible-galaxy collection install community.grafana